 These plans are ideal for students who view Carnegie Mellon as their first choice or if it has become their first choice before Regular Decision applications are due.
 For Early Decision 1, you’ll apply by November 1; for Early Decision 2, January 3.
 You'll apply to only one college within the university and receive your admission decision earlier in your senior year than our Regular Decision plan (by December 15 for Early Decision 1 and February 1 for Early Decision 2).
 If you're admitted under Early Decision, you've agreed to enroll, so this isn't the best plan if you want to compare financial aid offers from other institutions.
 Early Decision also isn’t available if you're under the age of 17 or if you're applying Early Admission as a high school junior.
 Early Decision 1 is not available for acting, directing, dramaturgy, music theater or the School of Music.
-Early Decision 2 is not available for the Schools of Art, Design, Drama or Music.
+Early Decision 2 is not available for the College of Fine Arts.

 We give three admission decisions for students applying Early Decision: admit, not admit or, in rare cases, defer to Regular Decision.
 Students who receive a "not admit" decision during Early Decision aren't eligible to apply for Regular Decision.

 If you apply Early Decision, we encourage you to submit applications to other colleges/universities.
 However, you must agree to withdraw these applications if notified of Early Decision acceptance.